Satellite-borne $\gamma$-ray astrophysics from coherent interactions in oriented crystals: Introduction

-Since the 1950s, it has been known that the lattice structure can influence the development of electromagnetic (e.m.) processes in oriented crystals.
-For instance, the alignment of a beam of high energy e$^\pm$ or photons with crystal axes or planes results in a large increase of the bremsstrahlung and pair production cross-sections, respectively~\cite{diambrinipalazzi1962,baryshevski1989,baryshevski1985,baier1998_book,uggerhoj2005,sorensen1987_nature}.
+Since the 1950s it has been known that the lattice structure can influence the development of electromagnetic (e.m.) processes in oriented crystals.
+For instance, the alignment of a beam of high-energy e$^\pm$ or photons with crystal axes or planes results in a large increase in the bremsstrahlung and pair production cross sections, respectively (\cite{diambrinipalazzi1962,baryshevski1989,baryshevski1985,baier1998_book,uggerhoj2005,sorensen1987_nature}).
 When the e$^\pm$ trajectory is nearly parallel to a crystal plane (axis), the successive collisions with the atoms in the same plane (row) are correlated.
 In this case, one can replace the Coulomb potential and electric field of separate atoms with an average continuous potential.
-For ultra-relativistic particles, the electric field is Lorentz-boosted by a $\gamma$ factor: it can reach the Schwinger critical field of QED, the threshold above which non-linear effects occur in vacuum ($E_0 = m^2 c^3 / e\hbar \sim 1.3 \cdot 10^{16}$~V/cm).
-This condition is called ``Strong Field'' (SF) regime and is otherwise reachable only in extreme environments, such as a magnetar atmosphere.
+For ultra-relativistic particles, the electric field is Lorentz-boosted by a $\gamma$ factor: it can reach the Schwinger critical field of quantum electrodynamics, the threshold above which nonlinear effects occur in vacuum ($E_0 = m^2 c^3 / e\hbar \sim 1.3 \cdot 10^{16}$~V/cm).
+This condition is called the strong field (SF) regime and is otherwise reachable only in extreme environments, such as a magnetar atmosphere.

-The SF regime condition is characterized by intense hard-photon emission by e$^\pm$~\cite{baryshevski1989}, as well as intense pair production by multi-GeV photons~\cite{baryshevski1985}.
-As a consequence, the e.m. shower initiated by High Energy ($E \gtrsim 10$~GeV) $\gamma$-rays develops in a more compact space.
-The SF regime effects peak when the angular separation between the incident particle trajectory and the crystal axis is smaller than a characteristic angle, which is nearly independent on the particle energy itself~\cite{baier1998_book, baryshevski1989}:
+The SF regime condition is characterized by intense hard-photon emission by e$^\pm$ (\cite{baryshevski1989}), as well as intense pair production by multi-gigaelectronvolts photons (\cite{baryshevski1985}).
+As a consequence, the e.m. shower initiated by high-energy ($E \gtrsim 10$~GeV) $\gamma$-rays develops in a more compact space.
+The SF regime effects peak when the angular separation between the incident particle trajectory and the crystal axis is smaller than a characteristic angle ($\Theta_0$), which is nearly independent of the particle energy itself (\cite{baier1998_book, baryshevski1989}).